mikeqfu/pyrcs/docs/source/quick-start.rst

 Mileage file of a given ELR
 ---------------------------

-Further to the codes of ELRs, each ELR is in association with a mileage file, which specifies the major mileages for the ELR.
+Further to the codes of ELRs, each ELR is associated with a mileage file, which specifies the major mileages for the ELR.
 To get the mileage data, we can use the method :py:meth:`ELRMileages.fetch_mileage_file()<elr_mileage.ELRMileages.fetch_mileage_file>`.

 For example, let's try to get the `mileage file for 'AAM'`_: